malishav/OSCOAP/draft-selander-ace-object-security-05.md

 However, some options which are encrypted need to be present in the protected CoAP message to support certain proxy functions.
 A CoAP option which may be both encrypted in the COSE object of the protected CoAP message, and also unencrypted as CoAP option in the protected CoAP message, is called "duplicate".
 The "encrypted" value of a duplicate option is intended for the destination endpoint and the "unecrypted" value is intended for a proxy.
 The unencrypted value is not integrity protected.

 * The Max-Age option is duplicate.
 The unencrypted Max-Age SHOULD have value zero to prevent caching of responses.
-The encrypted Max-Age is used as defined in {{RFC7252}} taking into account that it is not accessible proxies.
+The encrypted Max-Age is used as defined in {{RFC7252}} taking into account that it is not accessible to proxies.

 * The Observe option is duplicate.
 If used, then the encrypted Observe and the unencrypted Observe SHALL have the same value.
 The Observe option as used here targets the requirements on forwarding of {{I-D.hartke-core-e2e-security-reqs}}.